Historical Apoplexy · State Legislative Adaptations · Ohio

 Ohio essential goods program.

-and other essential goods at below-retail pricing through
+materials, and other essential goods at below-retail pricing

-(C) The program shall leverage Ohio's existing manufacturing
+(C) The program shall use Ohio's existing manufacturing

-state wherever practicable, rebuilding the productive capacity that
+the state wherever practicable, rebuilding the productive capacity

 122.91 Essential goods categories.